-Substantial: medium term, covering larger impact zone, partially reversible guidelines,
+Substantial: medium term, covering larger impact zone, partially reversible

-High: significant, non-reversible, long term and can only be contained/compensated
+High: significant, non- reversible, long term and can only be contained/compensated

-Occupational Health and safety: it will be treated as Moderate by default as OHS effect can be kept controlled and with negligible effect with adoption of defined
+Occupational Health and safety: it will be treated as Moderate by default as OHS effect can be kept controlled and with negligible effect with adoption of defined guidelines,

-4.2 STAKEHOLDERS CONSULTATION
+STAKEHOLDERS CONSULTATION

-In light of the COVID 19 pandemic, Government of India has announced a country wide lockdown from March 23 till today that constrained holding of consultation meetings.
-However, to ensure the participation of stakeholders in ESDD preparation and record their views, stakeholders were contacted over phone and their views recorded.
+To ensure the participation of stakeholders in ESDD preparation and record their views, stakeholders were contacted over phone and their views recorded.
 Two sets of questions are prepared, one for each category of stakeholders - direct workers and community.
 Direct workers included Engineers/staff working at dam (present or working from home) - full time or contracted and community stakeholders included local people from vicinity villages.